EmbroidePy/pyembroidery/README.md

 #### Writing to Gcode:
 The Gcode is intended for a number of hobbiest projects that use a gcode controller to operate a sewing machine, usually X,Y for plotter and Z to turn the handwheel.
 However, if you have a hobbiest project and need a different command structure feel free to ask or discuss it by raising an issue.

+#### Reading from HUS:
+The HUS format requires an obscure and defunct form of compression.
+The EmbCompress performs this decompression.
+It is written from the ground up in pure python.
+It does not require any compiled element or dll file.
+It has no obfuscation and is intended to be easily understood.

 ### Reading